Gellybean/Mathfinder-Bot/eval.md

   ![expr1](https://user-images.githubusercontent.com/10622391/192177394-3fcd6d21-d22e-4956-bec8-d6cb79a7bbc9.jpg)

-Luckily, all of these values are already coded into any default character sheet.
+Luckily, all of these values are already coded into the default character sheet.